Hi, I’m Annick!

 Building skills for college and beyond

 Teaching standardized tests is boring.
-I’m not in the business of just teaching to the SAT.
+I’m not in the business of just teaching the SAT.
 I want my students to learn actual skills that can benefit them in college and in life.

 The greatest gift I can receive is an email from a student, at some point during their college journey, expressing gratitude for the skills gained during our preparation sessions and how those skills have significantly impacted their academic performance in college.